 How do we face our families and friends after we've plumbed the depths of our relationships with them?
 Chloe Caldwell can teach you how in this four-week workshops on the art of personal essays.

-Your Instructor: Chloe Caldwell, author of 'Legs Get Led Astray' and 'Women'
+Your Instructor: Chloe Caldwell, author of 'I'll Tell You in Person' and 'Women'

 Where: Online — Available everywhere!